-The 2011 inspection of the LUCs at DP039 found that administrative controls and a LUC warning sign are still adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
+The 2013 inspection of the LUCs at DP039 found that administrative controls and a LUC warning sign are still adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
 The lead-impacted soil has been excavated and sent by truck to an appropriate landfill as a result of the bioreactor demonstration project.
 Travis AFB will continue to enforce the DP039 controls until the upcoming technical memorandum has received regulatory review and the base receives approval to modify the controls for this part of the site.
-Photograph 7 in Appendix B of this report shows the surface of the bioreactor over the controlled area at DP039.
+Photograph 7 in Appendix A of this report shows the surface of the bioreactor over the controlled area at DP039.
 The warning sign that notifies visitors to the site of the presence of LUCs can be seen in the background.
 Building 755 was vacated and demolished in 2009.

-The two Travis AFB environmental project managers visited the controlled area at DP039 in 2011 while driving to the south side of the Site LF044 controlled area to observe the construction of a new fuel tank facility.
+The two AFCEC IST restoration project managers visited the controlled area at DP039 in 2013 to observe maintenance on the bioreactor and the phytoremediation study area.
 On average, they visited the site about once a quarter.

-9.0 Building 916 (SD043)
+8.0 Building 916 (SD043)